 "We are progressing.
 The project is going on satisfactorily.
-It is a priority project" for the government, Pietro Bagnati, Project Director for the Italian construction group Salini Impregilo, said according to a news report.
+It is a priority project" for the government, Pietro Bagnati, Project Director for the Italian construction group Salini Impregilo, said according to an Arab News report.

 His firm leads the ArRiyadh New Mobility consortium, one of three foreign groups building the six-line Metro project planned to cover 179 kilometres (109 miles) of the sprawling, congested Saudi capital.